eurisko-us/eurisko-us.github.io/_posts/2021-02-21-9-months-into-our-first-cohort.md

 Here are our plans for the rest of the semester:

 <ul>
-<li><i>Machine Learning</i> - the students will continue implementing progressively more complex neural networks, more types of ensemble methods (including gradient boosting), and they will use their models for prediction tasks on larger real-world datasets.</li>
+<li><i>Machine Learning</i> - we will continue implementing progressively more complex neural networks, more types of ensemble methods (including gradient boosting), and we will use their models for prediction tasks on larger real-world datasets.</li>

-<li><i>Data Structures and Algorithms</i> - the students will implement any standard things we haven't done yet (e.g. hash tables and A* search), more heuristic algorithms (e.g. simulated annealing), genetic algorithms.</li>
+<li><i>Data Structures and Algorithms</i> - we will implement any standard things we haven't done yet (e.g. hash tables and A* search), more heuristic algorithms (e.g. simulated annealing), and genetic algorithms.</li>

-<li><i>Programming Languages</i> - the students will build their own string and vector classes in C++ and continue learning more advanced C++ and Haskell.
-They will also take the algorithms and models they had previously written in Python, and rewrite them in C++ with the goal of speeding them up.
-Lastly, they'll write their own SQL parser in their DataFrame class.</li>
+<li><i>Programming Languages</i> - we will build their own string and vector classes in C++ and continue learning more advanced C++ and Haskell.
+We'll also take the algorithms and models we had previously written in Python, and rewrite them in C++ with the goal of speeding them up.
+Lastly, we'll write our own SQL parser in their DataFrame class.</li>

-<li><i>Space Empires</i> - the students will continue building up the game level by level and will continue building custom strategies to compete at each level, eventually incorporating some of the more advanced algorithms and machine learning models that they have built.
-Once the Space Empires games are fully implemented, the students will put them on a server and have the agents communicate with the game using socket connections.</li>
+<li><i>Space Empires</i> - we will continue building up the game level by level and will continue building custom strategies to compete at each level, eventually incorporating some of the more advanced algorithms and machine learning models that they have built.
+Once the Space Empires games are fully implemented, the we will put them on a server and have the agents communicate with the game using socket connections.</li>

-<li><i>Writing</i> - the students will write another round of blog posts.</li>
+<li><i>Writing</i> - we will write another round of blog posts.</li>
 </ul>

 The working title for next year's class (12th grade) is "Intelligent Systems."
-In that class, the students will aim to
+In that class, we will

 <ul>
-<li>continue broadening their knowledge of machine learning (i.e. unsupervised learning and reinforcement learning),</li>
+<li>continue broadening our knowledge of machine learning (i.e. unsupervised learning and reinforcement learning),</li>
-<li>continue re-implementing their models and algorithms in C++ to speed them up,</li>
+<li>continue re-implementing our models and algorithms in C++ to speed them up,</li>
 <li>implement several small-scale games (such as tic-tac-toe, snake, and checkers) and train intelligent agents to play them,</li>
-<li>continue improving their intelligent agents in the game of Space Empires, and create an app for playing Space Empires.</li>
+<li>continue improving our intelligent agents in the game of Space Empires, and create an app for playing Space Empires.</li>
 </ul>